 There are loads of different plasterboard plugs and screws available depending on the weight of what you want to fix.
 Plasterboard fixings are available that you can use for fixing things like shelf battens, curtain poles, flat screen TV brackets and even kitchen cabinets to the wall!

-Here's a list of the fixings I carry and use (click on one to see pictures) in order of the strongest one first.
+Here is a list of the best fixings I carry and use (click on one to see pictures), arranged in order of the strongest one first;

 I hold whatever it is i'm fixing to the wall in the exact position I want it.
 Drill a clearance hole (slightly larger than the screws threads) through the timber and plasterboard.
 I do this all the way along or everywhere I need a screw and there isn't a timber stud.